Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Detector, Simulation and Data Sets

 \subsection{Simulation and Data Sets}

-For the cluster counting study, a sophisticated first-principle simulation package was developed.
-The package precisely simulates particle interactions and detector responses and creates realistic waveforms labeled with MC truth timing, which enables supervised training.
-The simulation package consists of two components: simulation and digitization.
-In the simulation, the geometry of drift chamber cells is constructed.
-Ionizations of charged particles are generated by the Heed package.
-To reduce computational expense, the transportation, amplification and signal creation processes for each electron are parameterized according to the Garfield++ simulation results, which outputs analog waveforms for drift chamber cells~\cite{PFEIFFER2019121}.
-In the digitization, data-driven electronics responses and noise is considered.
-The impulse response of the preamplifier is measured from the experiment and further convoluted with the waveform.
-The noise is extracted from the experimental data using the fast Fourier transform and added to the signal using the inverse fast Fourier transform.
-The digitization outputs realistic digitized waveforms, which exhibit good agreement with experimental data in terms of rise time of the peak and noise level.
-The flowchart of simulation is shown in Fig. \ref{fig:fast_sim}.
+A sophisticated first-principles simulation package was developed for cluster counting.
+The package precisely simulates particle interactions and detector responses, creating realistic waveforms labeled with MC truth timing, which enables supervised training.
+The simulation package consisted of two components: simulation and digitization.
+The geometry of the drift-chamber cells was constructed for the simulation.
+Ionizations of charged particles were generated using the Heed package.
+To reduce computational expense, the transportation, amplification, and signal creation processes for each electron were parameterized according to the Garfield++ simulation results, which output analog waveforms for drift chamber cells~\cite{PFEIFFER2019121}.
+Data-driven electronic responses and noise were considered in digitization.
+The impulse response of the preamplifier was measured experimentally and convoluted with the waveform.
+Noise was extracted from experimental data using the fast Fourier transform and added to the signal via the inverse fast Fourier transform.
+The digitization outputs realistic digitized waveforms that exhibit good agreement with experimental data in terms of peak rise times and noise levels.
+A flowchart of the simulation is presented in Fig. \ref{fig:fast_sim}.

-The geometry in the simulation package is based on the design of the CEPC $4^{\rm th}$ conceptual detector.
-According to the test beam experiments~\cite{CAPUTO2023167969}, the waveform roughly has a single-pulse rise time of 4 ns, a noise level of 5$\%$ and a sampling rate of 1.5 GHz.
-Based on the simulation package, MC samples with varying momenta are generated to train and test the neural networks algorithm.
-The detailed information of the samples is listed in Tab. \ref{tab:datasets}.
+The simulation geometry is based on the design of the CEPC $4^{\rm th}$ conceptual detector.
+According to test beam experiments~\cite{CAPUTO2023167969}, the waveform exhibits a single-pulse rise time of approximately 4 ns, a noise level of 5$\%$, and a sampling rate of 1.5 GHz.
+Using the simulation package, MC samples with varying momenta were generated to train and test the neural network algorithm.
+Detailed information about the samples is presented in Tab. \ref{tab:datasets}.